CameronMontgomery/CameronMontgomery/README.md

 Currently my focus is on developing e-commerce sites to facilitate the launch of various products across multiple market sectors, the first of which will be launching early 2024.
 Stay tuned! 🚀

-### 🔎 Looking for freelance collaborators experineced in Medusa.js, monitoring, and analytics</strong>
+### 🔎 Looking for freelance collaborators experienced in Medusa.js, monitoring, and analytics</strong>

 ### Experience